Famous Sunderland landmark Fulwell Mill to be 'recapped' as restoration reaches final stages

 The cap and fantail weigh approximately ten tons, are based on the original early 19th Century design and made of oak.

-The restoration project is a partnership between the council, which provided £310,000 in funding, and Historic England who awarded £99,200 of grant funding towards repair and restoration.
+The restoration project is a partnership between the council, which provided £310,000 in funding, and Historic England, which awarded £99,200 of grant funding towards repair and restoration.

 The mill is a Grade II listed building and was placed on Historic England's Heritage-at-Risk Register in 2015.